They can’t leave Maria Ayerdi Kaplan alone can they?

-On Tuesday of this week, a lawsuit was filed against the San Francisco Transbay Joint Powers Authority (TJPA) by its General Contractor, Webcor – Obayashi, seeking $150 million in damages.
-That was reported in two news accounts on Wednesday of this week.
+On Tuesday of this week, a lawsuit was filed against the San Francisco Transbay Joint Powers Authority (TJPA) by its General Contractor, Webcor – Obayashi, seeking $150 million in damages related to Salesforce Transit Center.
+That was also reported in two news accounts on Wednesday of this week.

 According to the news posts, “The lawsuit alleges the authority mismanaged the project, noting its board of directors fired the executive director, Maria Ayerdi-Kaplan, over concerns about major cost overruns and repeated delays.
 San Francisco’s Department of Public Works then took over the project and provided better management.”